 Thin Blue Line Scarf

-- With I hook and black yarn, ch 150, hdc in 3rd chain from hook and in each ch across.
+1. With an I hook and black yarn, ch 150, hdc in 3rd chain from hook and in each ch across.
 (148sts)

 2-4.
 Ch 2, turn, hdc in each st to end of row.